Champs de lavande dans le Luberon

-You can also combine your stay in France with a trip home.
+You can also combine your stay in France with traveling to other countries.
 As the German-French border runs along the Rhine, there are many cycling and hiking trails along the river bank or in the mountains of the Vosges.

 But it doesn't have to go quite so high.
 The French Jura, for example, offers easier tours and one-day tours, and hikers will also enjoy the hiking trails around the Massif Central in the heart of the country.
 You can go hiking in the ten national parks of the country.
 Outside the parks, France also offers countless hiking trails and huts invite you to linger.
 The main towns here are the Alps and the Pyrenees.

 ...and off to the slopes!
 Where?
 In Europe's largest skiing area.
 Les 3 Vallées- Val Thorens/Les Menuires/Méribel/Courchevel offers pure skiing fun with 600 km of slopes.
 On easy (blue marked), medium (red) and difficult (black) slopes there is something for every skier.
 The little ones can let off steam on the toboggan run and make the children's land of the French ski school ESF unsafe.